kayschulz/travel_destination_recommendation/README.md

 The application then gives the user five recommended cities.
 Each city's picture also links to the appropriate [Rick Steves](ricksteves.com) entry on the destination.

+The recommender system is evaluated by how many of the recommendations the user is interested in.

 ## Data Understanding
 Selenium was used to scrape text summaries from [ricksteves.com](ricksteves.com) as well as [Wikipedia](wikipedia.com).
 These text summaries along with `City`, `Country` names and URLs are stored in a MongoDB Atlas database.